-Mitch Moxley is a Canadian freelance writer based in Beijing.
-His first book, Apologies to My Censor: The High & Low Adventures of a Foreigner in China, will be published in July 2013 by Harper Perennial.
+Mitch Moxley is a Canadian freelance writer.
+His first book, Apologies to My Censor: The High and Low Adventures of a Foreigner in China

 In China, Mitch is known as Mi Gao (米高), which translates to Tall Rice.
 If he had a dime for every time somebody in China commented on his height, he would be a very wealthy man.